Back to Top

 Prior to this work, there was no habitat map for the marine environment around Norfolk Island.
 Various single point source marine surveys have been carried out by visiting experts over the years but none of this data has been captured in a single place; it has not been compiled into a single habitat map, nor has any of that expertise or knowledge been passed onto local community members.

-Click on the map and then the markers for their associated images.
+Click on the map below and then the markers for their associated images.
 We thank Scott Pendoley for IT support.